Sambo's Grave

-Sambo's Grave is the burial site of a dark-skinned cabin boy or slave on unconsecrated ground in a field near the small village of Sunderland Point, Lancashire, England.
+Sambo's Grave is the burial site of a black cabin boy or slave on unconsecrated ground in a field near the small village of Sunderland Point, Lancashire, England.
 Sunderland Point was a port, serving cotton, sugar and slave ships from the West Indies and North America, which declined after Glasson Dock was opened in 1787.
 It is a very small community only accessible via a narrow road, which crosses a salt marsh and is cut off at high tide.

 History

-In the early 18th century Sunderland Point was a port for Lancaster, serving ships too large to sail up to the town.
+In the early 18th century Sunderland Point was a port for Lancaster serving ships too large to sail up to the town.
 According to the Lonsdale Magazine of 1822, which appears to rely on the then oral history, Sambo had arrived around 1736 from the West Indies as a servant to the captain of an unnamed ship:

 It has also been suggested that Sambo may have died from a disease to which he had no natural immunity, contracted from contact with Europeans.
 He was buried in unconsecrated ground (as he was not a Christian) on the weatherbeaten shoreline of Morecambe Bay.